 PCOS is often associated with insulin resistance, a complex response that can increase the risk of:

 - Heart disease

-PCOS is best managed through a multi-disciplinary approach focusing on whole foods, nutritional supplements, herbs, and stress management.
-As always, recommendations will be customized to your unique needs, and will be tailored to treat the real cause of your symptoms.
+PCOS is (in my opinion) best managed through a multi-disciplinary approach focusing on whole foods, nutritional supplements, herbs, and stress management.
+As always, recommendations will be customized to your unique needs, with the aim of nourishing your body.

 Does this approach take more work than popping a birth control pill?
 Sure.
 But isn’t your health worth it?

 Hormones are Inter-Connected

 The adrenals kick into gear when the body is under stress, when blood sugar levels are low, or when the brain perceives danger.
 Since metabolism isn’t nearly as important as survival, the thyroid slows down its work.

 Sex hormone production then goes haywire, causing low libido, irregular menses, and poor muscle mass.